What is the YEARFRAC Function?

 The YEARFRAC function uses the following arguments:

-- Start_date (required argument) – It is the start of the period.
+- Start_date (required argument) – This is the start of the period.
 The function includes the start date in calculations.

-- End_date (required argument) – It is the end of the period.
-The function includes the end date in calculations.
+- End_date (required argument) – This is the end of the period.
+The function also includes the end date in calculations.

-- [basis] (optional argument) – It specifies the type of day count basis to be used.
+- [basis] (optional argument) – Specifies the type of day count basis to be used.

 Various possible values of [basis] and their meanings are:

 How to use the YEARFRAC Function in Excel?